zachrip/MCJackpotBot/README.md

 ## MCJackpotBot

+***This project is under construction and may change a lot very quickly, please take this into account***

 In order to run this bot you need to add a config file in the root directory called `config.js` with the following code:

 ```javascript